Home>News>The broader impact of an ACL injury – Dr Andrew Jowett, Director of Olympic Park Sports Medicine Centre, Melbourne, Australia.

 The gaps exist where people do not get ACL injuries treated, or they are simply not recorded.

-In general there appears to be a change in modern lifestyle, there is less unstructured play.
+In general, there appears to be a change in the modern lifestyle, there is less unstructured play.
 Kids nowadays don’t really climb, they play and train to structured sports programmes.

 Physical Education in the school system should be more about unstructured movement rather than competitive sports.

 A change in direction is needed at an administration and programme level.
 A register of injuries at all levels would help the collection of data while a prevention programme at a younger level would help stem the number of ACL injuries.